sjayawardena/p4-baby-tracker/README.md

 The View Nappies page shows the user all their previous feeds as Bootstrap cards with the feed type and date/time on them.
 A prompt at the top makes clear the nappy changes can be clicked on and expanded into detail view from where they can be edited or deleted.

-The feeds grid is responsive from a single vertical column on mobile, to three columns on a desktop screen.
+The nappies grid is responsive from a single vertical column on mobile, to three columns on a desktop screen.

 It is ordered by time and date with the most recent nappy change first.

-A clipart picture of a baby bottle is used to represent feeding in general.
+A clipart picture of a baby in a nappy is used.

 ![Nappies list screenshot](static/images/readme/p4-view-nappies-screenshot.png)